 Maximum fines per violation depend on the date of violation as civil monetary penalties are adjusted annually for inflation by the SEC.
 The DOJ and SEC may also bring a civil action to enjoin entities and individuals from violating the insider trading provisions.6

 In addition to the penalties outlined above, persons who traded contemporaneously with, and on the other side of, an insider trading violator may sue the violator and the controlling persons of the violator to recover the profit gained or the loss avoided by the violator.
-For more see, [CROSS-REF to Private Rights of Action].
+For more see here.

 In the UK, the FCA has wide-ranging powers where there has been a contravention of MAR, including:

 - suspending trading in the UK of financial instruments to which MAR applies;

 - ordering an injunction to stop market abuse or to require a person to take steps to remedy market abuse;

 - imposing prohibitions preventing a person from holding a managerial position in a UK investment firm;

 - preventing a UK firm from carrying out regulated activities or imposing limitations on its ability to carry out regulated activities; and